Aletechdev/ale_analytics/README.md

 # Requirements

 * Download the E. coli K-12 MG1655 version 3 genbank reference genome (https://www.ncbi.nlm.nih.gov/nuccore/556503834) and place it in ./data with the name "NC_000913_3.gb".
+* Run the script aledb_parse_annot_assoc.sh to generate necessary intermediate files used by other analysis.
+* Remaining notebooks process data and generate results for ALE mutation analysis.

 The most recent published figures used from repo used the following software versions:
 * Ubuntu 20.04